Yikes-Cyborg-Run/ePaper-Pi-Cam/README.md

 ## Wire up hardware
 *→ If you are using the Waveshare 2.7-inch GPIO hat, all you need to do is seat the hat on your Pi.*
-*→ If you're using a different Waveshare display, refer to the diagram and table below.*
+*→ If you're using a different Waveshare display, refer to the wiring diagram and table below.*

 **ePaper Display**
 <img src='https://github.com/Yikes-Cyborg-Run/ePaper-Pi-Cam/blob/main/Resources/README_images/waveshare_Pi02W_setup.jpg' align='left' width='600'>